railsuser2014/openobject-doc-book-en/3/3_9/tax_structure.rst

 *  :guilabel:`Case Code`: an optional short code for the case,

-*  :guilabel:`Parent Code`: a link to a parent Tax Code to create a tree structure which can be displayed from the menu :menuselection:`Accounting --> Charts --> Cgart of Taxes`,
+*  :guilabel:`Parent Code`: a link to a parent Tax Code to create a tree structure which can be displayed from the menu :menuselection:`Accounting --> Charts --> Chart of Taxes`,

 *  :guilabel:`Not Printable in Invoice`: a checkbox allowing you to indicate that any taxes linked to the tax code concerned should not be printed on the invoice,